 Sculpting with Light

-This project is supported by The Leverhulme Trust who have awarded me with a grant to be artist in residence at Durham University during the summer of 2017, hosted by Ushaw College.
-This collaboration is concerned with light, sound, colour and the order of the cosmos.
+This project was supported by The Leverhulme Trust who awarded me with a grant to be artist in residence at Durham University during the summer of 2017, hosted by Ushaw College.
+The collaboration was concerned with light, sound, colour and the order of the cosmos.

-The residency, 'Sculpting with Light: Medieval and Modern Cosmology' confronts human attempts to grasp and master the structure and meaning of the universe.
-Inspired by Durham’s resources, from illuminated medieval manuscripts to the DiRac2-Super-Computer, I am investigating the world of medieval cosmology from Aristotle to Dante, via Islamic astronomy, in conjunction with the cutting edge of modern galaxy modelling and soft matter physics and material-flow.
+The residency, 'Sculpting with Light: Medieval and Modern Cosmology' confronted human attempts to grasp and master the structure and meaning of the universe.
+Inspired by Durham’s resources, from illuminated medieval manuscripts to the DiRac2-Super-Computer, I investigated the world of medieval cosmology from Aristotle to Dante, via Islamic astronomy, in conjunction with the cutting edge of modern galaxy modelling and soft matter physics and material-flow.

-In addition, I am working with Professor Richard Bower at the ICC and Professor Tom McLeish in the Department of Physics.
+I worked with Professor Richard Bower at the ICC and Professor Tom McLeish in the Department of Physics.
 Bower’s major research is on Galaxy modelling, the central elements to which are a visualisation of the components of the universe, dark matter, dark energy, light, stars and galaxies.
 McLeish, meanwhile, is an expert on soft matter physics, and on how materials flow (rheology), providing new lines of thought on the manipulation of media.

 Throughout the residency I produced a number of drawings, installations (Ether, Lux Obscura) a series of light paintings and a video.
 The residency culminated in Empyrean, a sculpture that employs parallax to give the illusion of the expanding and contracting spheres of the medieval cosmos.
 It was sunsequently longlisted for the Aesthetica Art Prize 2019.